Steve Mnuchin Is No Joe Kennedy and He’s Unfit for His New Gig

 Trump repeatedly promised to invest in American infrastructure.
 If he and Mnuchin offer only tax breaks for corporations or private “partnerships” that strip the American people of their own resources, they must be challenged on it.If Mnuchin reverses his support for the Volcker Rule and Glass/Steagall, he must face a grilling on Capitol Hill.
 If Congress fails to do its job, voters should press lawmakers to get it done.

 The Dodd-Frank law was a useful first step toward reining in bank criminality, but it didn’t nearly go far enough.
 The Obama administration’s failure to prosecute crooked bank executives gave a green light to ongoing fraud.
 If Mnuchin and Trump repeal or roll back some of the regulations now in place, as seems likely, brace for more fraud in the future.
-That fraud will increase the risk of another financial crisis.
+That will increase the risk of another financial crisis, at a time when inequality is growing and the middle class is disappearing.

 Comments

-Note: Update: The Senate voted 53-27 to confirm Mnuchin on Monday night.